Code-Institute-Submissions/milestone-project-117/README.md

 * As a potential member I want easy access to information about what the gym offers.

-The genaral informationa about the gym is located on the index page and is responsive and easy to read on different screen sizes.
+The general information about the gym is located on the index page and is responsive and easy to read on different screen sizes.

 * As a potential member I want to see images from the gym to get a feel if it is the right choice.

-The gallery page is easily accesible from the navbar across the pages, the images are the same size and looks well on different screen sizes.
+The gallery page is easily accessible from the navbar across the pages, the images are the same size and looks well on different screen sizes.

 * As a potential member I want clear and simple instructions how to become a member.

-There is a link from the navbar aswell as a button located in the index page which leads to the signup page where clear instructions are given how to fill out the form and become a member.
+There is a link from the navbar as well as a button located in the index page which leads to the signup page where clear instructions are given how to fill out the form and become a member.

 * As a potential member I want easy access to contact information.